mmtk::util::heap::layout::mmapper

 • start: Address of the first page to be quarantined

-• bytes: Number of bytes to quarantine from the start
+• pages: Number of pages to quarantine from the start

 source